-Solo Travel to Bangkok
+Solo Travel in Bangkok

 As a Bangkok solo female traveller, you may feel overwhelmed when you arrive in the city for the first time.
-It's humid and noisy and trying to take a tuk-tuk may sometimes feel too much.
+It's humid and noisy and trying to take a tuk-tuk may feel too much.
 The city is large and can be a bit challenging to navigate so you could find yourself feeling isolated if you stay in an area without other tourists.

 But if you're looking to be completely alone, then you may prefer to stay in a comfortable hotel with a rooftop pool in the city and take day tours to see the temples and sights.
 If you're backpacking Thailand, one big tip for travelling to Bangkok alone is to head to Khao San Road.
 It's backpacker central and you'll find tour companies and hostels here.
 Below are the best things to see in Bangkok.